caprover/caprover-website/docs/backup-and-restore.md

 _This feature was added in v1.3.0._

+_Backup/Restore feature is still in experimental stage.
+More changes to come in the future._

 Backup/restoration is a complicated process and requires understanding of how different components work in CapRover instance.
 If you plan to use this feature, make sure you read this document thoroughly, and practice with a test server and learn the process before actually using this feature in production.

 **TDLR;** Normal backup/restore works for everything except images and volumes.
-For images, you have to use a Docker Registry (has pros and cons), for volumes, a custom solution (has pros and cons).
+For images, you have to use a Docker Registry (has pros and cons), for volumes, you have to use a custom solution (has pros and cons).

 ### Backup Process